 What is Delta 8 THC?

 Delta 8 is a cannabinoid found within the cannabis sativa plant.
-There exists over 140 cannabinoids within the plant at varying amounts.
+There exist over 140 cannabinoids within the plant in varying amounts.
 While every plant is slightly different, Delta 8 generally occurs in very small amounts.

 Delta 8 Edibles, Carts, Pens, and Flower